horgh/catbox/README.md

 # TODO

   * Nick collisions (KILL instead of split in NICK/UID)
-  * Say something like processing connection on initial connect
   * Client connection notices to opers
   * TLS
   * Auto try/retry linking to servers if not connected